Phyllostachys/ghc-armv7a/README.md

 # ghc-armv7
-A build script to build Glasgow Haskell Compiler for ARMv7 architectures using Ubuntu's default hard-float ARM compiler.
+A build script to build a cross-compiling Glasgow Haskell Compiler for ARMv7 architectures using Ubuntu's default hard-float ARM compiler.